Class Descriptions

 Basic ropes-Harnesses for K9s, attaching K9 to handler.
 Set up an anchor to attaching the dog (try front and back attachment of K9 to handler) to rappelling.

-CalTopo for K9 Handlers (1 hr) taught by Lt Susan Jensen
+CalTopo for K9s (1 hr) taught by Susan Jensen

 Camp Stoves and Water Treatment (2 hrs) taught by Travis Johnson REI